post

 • 5 minutes break/dividing kids into 2 teams (see below)

-• 30 minutes set aside for the game (see below)
+• 30 minutes set aside for the game (see below).
+Game is two 10-minute halves with a 5-minute halftime.

 SKILL BUILDING ACTIVITIES: First 20 minutes (every week):